 The Transformation Programme aims to identify a child’s needs at the earliest point in their education so that professionals in education, health and social care can work together sooner to put a plan in place, which will further enhance a child’s whole school-life experience.

 The programme will include a number of projects that will help children get the help they need, when they need it.
 These include:

 - Making funding available to schools earlier.
 The council will make existing funding and support available to schools much earlier; so that children and young people have the help they need, when they need it.

 - School inclusion clusters.
 The council will support the development of primary and secondary school inclusion clusters to help schools and families enable children to learn and thrive in the best way possible.
 The clusters will be led by schools and supported by teams of professionals in education, health and social care, with inclusion at the heart of each assessment.

-- Alternative provision.
+- Alternative provision schools.
 The council will transform alternative provision in the county to support children and young people who have been, or are at risk of exclusion.
-The council will focus on high quality, ‘closer to home’ interventions and provision for primary school children.
+The council will focus on high quality assessments, interventions and provision, including ‘closer to home’ provision for primary school children.